Skip to main content

 Track these metrics: response rate (percentage of sourced candidates who reply), source-to-hire rate (percentage of sourced candidates who get hired), cost per hire from sourced candidates vs. other channels (job boards, agencies), and time-to-fill for sourced vs. inbound roles.
 A good sourcing tool should reduce your cost per hire and time-to-fill compared to manual sourcing or agency fees.

 Pick your sourcing tool based on your actual bottleneck, not a feature checklist.
 If the problem is finding candidates, focus on search quality (SeekOut, Findem).
 If it is reaching them, prioritize enrichment and outreach (HireEZ, Fetcher).
-If you need the full loop — finding, contacting, and tracking — look at all-in-one platforms like Gem, Loxo, or Leonar (which adds live LinkedIn search to the mix).
+If you need the full loop, finding, contacting, and tracking, look at all-in-one platforms like Gem, Loxo, or Leonar (which adds live LinkedIn search and a native 870M+ profile database at a published Professional tier).

 Detailed tool reviews in our best talent sourcing platforms guide.
-For CRM and pipeline management, see recruitment CRM software.
+For CRM and pipeline management, see best recruitment CRM.
+For executive search specifically, our best ATS for executive search firms comparison covers retained mandate workflows.
 For outreach optimization: recruiting automation and LinkedIn Recruiter automation.
+And if you are still working out whether you need pure sourcing, recruiting, or both, read sourcing vs recruiting.

 sourcing recruiting-tools ai-recruiting